What Is an Empath? A Guide to Thriving as a Highly Sensitive Person

 Many empaths struggle to set boundaries.
-Because of an enhanced receptivity to other’s emotions, setting emotional boundaries is an essential skill.
-“A key to setting boundaries is to come from a centered, unemotional, place—not to be reactive,” writes Orloff.
+Because of an enhanced receptivity to the emotions of others, setting emotional boundaries is an essential skill.
+“A key to setting boundaries is to come from a centered, unemotional, place — not to be reactive,” Orloff writes.
 Initially, getting this balance right is tricky.

 When I first started setting boundaries, I did so from a place of fear.
 I’m sure over time I’ve been too abrupt, but it’s all part of the learning process.
-Whilst open-heartedness is a gift, there is a shadow — by overextending or acting from obligation, you might develop resentment towards people.
+Although open-heartedness is a gift, there is a shadow.
+By overextending, or acting, from obligation, you might develop resentment towards people.

-Instead, by learning how to say no or clearly state your needs, you’ll have more energy for yourself, and in turn, be able to better support those you love.
+Instead, by learning how to say no, or clearly stating your needs, you’ll have more energy for yourself.
+In turn, you’ll be able to better support those you love.

-One of the toughest parts of setting boundaries is saying no. As Orloff says, no is a complete sentence.
-This might be a no to requests for your time, or it might be a no in response to someone who regularly dominates interactions with their problems or always looks for your help or advice, without offering support in return.
+One of the toughest parts of setting boundaries is saying no. As Orloff writes, “no” is a complete sentence.
+This might be a no to requests for your time.
+Or it might be a no in response to someone who regularly dominates interactions with their problems, or always looks for your help or advice, without offering support in return.

 People-pleasing and empathy go hand-in-hand.
 After all, if you’re always sensing others’ emotions, wouldn’t you want to do all you can to help that person feel better?
 The overlap is that, as an empath, you might start taking too much responsibility for how another person feels.